mozilla/Bugzilla-ETL/tests/resources/mySQL/README.md

 From [http://dev.mysql.com/doc/refman/5.0/en/time-zone-support.html](http://dev.mysql.com/doc/refman/5.0/en/time-zone-support.html):

   > If your system has its own zoneinfo database (the set of files describing time zones), you should use the ```mysql_tzinfo_to_sql``` program for filling the time zone tables.
 Examples of such systems are Linux, FreeBSD, Solaris, and Mac OS X. One likely location for these files is the ```/usr/share/zoneinfo``` directory.
-If your system does not have a zoneinfo database, you can use the downloadable package described later in this section.

 Linux without zoneinfo database
 -------------------------------